 ‘And saith unto him, All these things will I give thee, if thou wilt fall down and worship me.’

-[line seven] But the Kingdom the poem’s central message is that one needs to trust ones own judgements and listen to one’s own inner voice.
+[line 7] But the Kingdom: The poem’s central message is that one needs to trust one’s own judgments and listen to one’s own inner voice.

 [lines 12 & 13] These last two lines are almost a direct quotation from the biblical verse which inspired the poem.
 See Title above.